Urban Studies Program

 2. Complete above Math requirements with approriate grade.

-3. Complete and submit the "Application to Major in Urban Studies" to the URB Advisor.
+3. Complete and submit an application to the URB Advisor.

 The core of Urban Studies consists of four required courses